 There is so much to see I can’t summarise it all here, but the highlight for me apart from the giant map was probably the 'Bristol Places' gallery which focuses on the physical and dynamic city, and the way that people have shaped and experienced the city and continue to do so.
 I particularly liked looking at the variety of different vehicles we’ve used to travel around the city: buses, trains and planes.
 All the galleries have interactive displays that you can try out and learn how things work.
 (So not only will adults love it, children will too!)

-M Shed is free to enter, and has an excellent café, as Warwick Hulme (City Sightseeing Bristol's MD) and I discovered, being
+M Shed is free to enter, and has an excellent café, as Warwick Hulme (Bristol Insight's MD) and I discovered, being

 its first-ever customers!
 Do try and get down to the Museum as soon as you can, and explore what is so special about our wonderful city!

 On Sunday, 19th June we ran a ‘History of Christianity Tour’ for Woodlands Christian Church, Clifton.
 Led by our specialist local guide, Mark Van de Poll (with his assistant Pam), the tour explores the history of Christianity in Bristol across three fascinating periods: Medieval Bristol a city built on prayer; The Reformation Bristol leads the way out of the dark ages; and The Spiritual Enlightenment Bristol as the gateway to a faith revival.
 Mark features historical characters like William Tyndale, George Whitefield, John and Charles Wesley, George Muller, Mary Carpenter, and many others.